ca-la/react-focused-key-handler/README.md

 );
 ```

 React-Focused-Key-Handler also supports Key-Melodies!
-Key-Melodies are multi-key combinations such as ```dd``` or ```dw``` (which will be familliar commands to any vim users out there).
+Key-Melodies are multi-key combinations such as ```dd``` or ```dw``` (which will be familiar commands to any vim users out there).
 Key-Melodies are implemented by extending `<KeyHandler>` to allow nesting them.
 So if we wanted to implement a `gg` key-melody for scrolling to the top of the page (again in a vim-esque fashion) we would do so like:

 ```tsx
 return (